 Thank you for visiting my website.
 I am humbled and honored that you might be considering engaging my services.
 Below you will find information about my training, my approach to therapy and my view on what constitutes psychological well-being and how to achieve it.
 If you have any questions or comments regarding what you find here or regarding my work, please feel free to contact me.
 I am more than happy to spend some time on an initial phone consult and encourage you to call.

-Confronted with life’s challenges, we try many things to feel better and improve the quality of our lives, yet, in spite of all our efforts, many of us continue to struggle.
+Confronted with life’s challenges, we try many things to feel better and improve the quality of our lives, yet, despite all our efforts, many of us continue to struggle.
 When we are confronted with challenge, stress and painful experiences, our instinct is to try to avoid, control and fix that which is causing us discomfort.
 We often rigidly and repeatedly employ strategies that have not worked and continue to not work.
-These unworkable behaviors often take the form of substance abuse, withdrawal, aggression, procrastination, addiction, maladaptive eating, etc., all of which only temporarily relieves our pain and, in the long-term, serves to perpetuate and in most cases increase our suffering.
-As a result, we end up stuck, spending all our time and energy trying to avoid what we don’t want rather than moving forward in pursuit of the things and life we do want.
+These unworkable behaviors often take the form of substance abuse, withdrawal, aggression, procrastination, addiction, maladaptive eating, etc., all of which only temporarily relieve our pain and, in the long-term, serve to perpetuate and increase our suffering.
+As a result, we end up stuck, spending all our time and energy trying to avoid what we don’t want, rather than moving forward in pursuit of the things and life we do want.